yegor256/blog/_posts/2014/jul/2014-07-31-travis-and-rultor.md

 {% endhighlight %}

 These YAML entries inform Rultor that it has to get `assets/s3auth/settings.xml` file from `yegor256/home` private (!)
-Github repository and put it into the working directory of Docker container, right before starting the Maven build.
+GitHub repository and put it into the working directory of Docker container, right before starting the Maven build.

 This `settings.xml` file contains that secret data CloudBees